Thyroid Nodules & Surgery

 How Are Thyroid Nodules Treated?

-Treatment of thyroid nodules that are found to contain a thyroid cancer, or that are highly suspicious of containing a cancer, should be removed by surgery.
-Removal of half of the thyroid gland is termed a hemi-thyroidectomy, and removal of the entire thyroid gland is termed a total thyroidectomy.
-Most thyroid cancers are curable and rarely cause life-threatening problems.
+Thyroid nodules that are found to be cancerous or highly suspicious for cancer are usually treated with surgery.
+Removal of one half of the thyroid gland is known as a hemithyroidectomy, while removal of the entire gland is termed a total thyroidectomy.
+Most thyroid cancers, when detected early, can be effectively managed.

-Thyroid surgery for definitive diagnosis may still be recommended even for a nodule that is benign on FNA biopsy if it continues to grow, or develops worrisome features on ultrasound over the course of follow-up.
+In certain cases, thyroid surgery may still be advised for a nodule that appears benign if it continues to grow or develops new features on ultrasound that warrant further investigation.

 What Are Some Risks Of Thyroid Surgery?